avoskou/Stochastic-Transformer-Networks-with-Linear-Competing-Units-Application-to-end-to-end-SL-Translatio/README.md

-#  Stochastic Transformer Networks with Linear Competing Units for End to End Sign Language Translation
+# Stochastic Transformer Networks with Linear Competing Units: Application to end-to-end SL Translation

 The code is based on: